leminhtuan2015/Today-I-Learn/swift/ViewController.md

   func performSegue(withIdentifier: String, sender: Any?)
   // Initiates the segue with the specified identifier
-  // from the current view controller \'s storyboard file.
+  // from the current view controller's storyboard file.

   func unwind(for: UIStoryboardSegue, towardsViewController: UIViewController)
   // Called when an unwind segue transitions to a new view controller.